Scalr/terraform-provider-scalr/docs/data-sources/scalr_provider_configuration.md

----
-layout: "scalr"
-page_title: "Scalr: scalr_provider_configuration"
-sidebar_current: "docs-datasource-scalr-provider-configuration"
-description: |-
-  Get information on a provider configuration.
----

-# scalr_provider_configuration Data Source
+# Data Source `scalr_provider_configuration`

-This data source is used to retrieve the id of a single provider configuration by name or type.
+Retrieves the id of a single provider configuration by name or type.

 ## Example Usage